Campion Comms

 Voice in travel copywriting: your complete guide

 In truth, it’s not that weird.
 The same potential clients are often regulars in theTour Pro Talks audience.
-But more significantly, they’re nearly always Campion Club members, subscribers to my bi-weekly emails on copywriting
+But more significantly, they’re nearly always Club Campion members, subscribers to my bi-weekly emails on copywriting

-This means that even if we’ve never met they are used to my voice: the way I tell stories, my pet phrases and expressions, my sense of humour.
+This means that even if we’ve never directly interacted they are used to my voice: the way I tell stories, my pet phrases and expressions, my sense of humour.
 Over time, this has built up a sense of familiarity.
 It’s that old marketing chestnut: they feel they know me and like me, so they trust me.

 Travel copywriting coach in consultation with client discussing brand voice strategy